Brief Biography of Mukhtar Muhammad, CWSC Executive Director Emeritus

 A third generation American Muslim leader, he continues a family tradition of service to community and our nation.
 Mukhtar has served at the highest levels of national leadership for his religious association being appointed by the late Imam Dr. W. Deen Mohammed to the former Islamic Affairs Council serving an estimated 2.5 million Muslims.
 He has held professional and civic responsibilities in strategic and business planning and served as an advisor to religious institutions throughout the U.S.

 Among Mukhtar’s leadership milestones: Following the mass shooting at Parkland Florida, he led CWSC’s delegation to meet with congressional leaders on Capitol Hill and deliver a joint letter to Congress representing over 60 organizations including the World Council of Religious Leaders in support of student rights to a safe and secure learning and neighborhood environment.
-He led the call and strategy session for the emergency assembly of the Islamic Affairs Council to address 911 terrorism; he was an invited participant and presenter at a U.S. State Department initiative to meet with provincial governors and other leaders from Afghanistan to address democracy, diversity, and Islam in America; he served as an Islamic representative at the United Methodist Church’s annual national workshop on interfaith cooperation; and represented the international publication Muslim Journal as part of the international press corp at the grand opening of the Muhammad Ali Museum and Education Center, producing an acclaimed series of essays on the Life of Muhammad Ali and his missionary impact.
+He led the call and strategy session for the emergency assembly of the Islamic Affairs Council to address 911 terrorism; he was an invited participant and presenter at a U.S. State Department initiative to meet with provincial governors and other leaders from Afghanistan to address democracy, diversity, and Islam in America; he served as an Islamic representative at the United Methodist Church’s annual national workshop on interfaith cooperation; and represented the international publication Muslim Journal as part of the international press corps at the grand opening of the Muhammad Ali Museum and Education Center, producing an acclaimed series of essays on the Life of Muhammad Ali and his missionary impact.
 Mukhtar led FAMACO’s design team in producing the critically acclaimed international publication Remaking Our World: Tribute to the Leadership of Imam W. Deen Mohammed.
 He helped found and served as first director for the Words Make People Scholarship for higher education, now part of CWSC’s national scholarship program.

 He holds undergraduate and graduate degrees in four business concentrations including systems management, marketing, business management and human resources development from The Moore School of Business, University of South Carolina and Webster University.
 Among his awards and citations are the National Defense Service Medal, Sea Service, Joint Meritorious Unit Commendation, Navy Battle E, and two Navy Achievement Medals; the Muslim American Society Southern Region Pioneers Leadership Excellence Award and the General Dynamics Outstanding Achievement award.